Review | Rocking beds and pillows that nudge when you snore: Tech wants into your bed

 1. Measuring sleep

-Plenty of people think they get 8 hours — until they start measuring.
+Plenty of people think they get eight hours — until they start measuring.
 Recording sleep lets you experiment to figure out what helps.

 Sleep Number embeds sensors throughout its mattresses, which start at $1,000.
 They measure each side of the bed for movement — a proxy for restful and restless sleep — as well as heart rate and respiration.
 The best part: Without futzing with apps, it activates every time it feels someone in the bed and saves data to the cloud.